Study with us

 Our Bachelor of Science in Data Science is one of the newest professions to come from this demand for effective storage, maintenance and use of 'big data'.
 Graduates with modern technical knowledge of computing systems and statistical simulation are needed to process information in a range of industries.
 See Data Science for more details.

 These courses are required to advance to most of our second-year computer science papers.
 Data Science requires STAT 101 as well,

-If you are not sure which degree you want to do yet, start with the Software Engineering Intermediate Year because it covers everything for both Software Engineering and Computer Science degrees.
+If you are not sure which degree you want to do yet, start with the Software Engineering First Year because it covers everything for both Software Engineering and Computer Science degrees.

 CSSE offers summer courses at varying levels from November through to February.
 Currently on offer:

 With careful planning you may be able to do Double or Conjoint degrees.
 For example, you may be able to do a Bachelor of Science in Computer Science and Bachelor of Product Design in Applied Immersive Game Design.
 More information about Double and Conjoint degrees is available here.

 The Graduate Diploma in Science will suit those who already have a Bachelor's degree but want a qualification in Computer Science.

 High school students can do COSC courses via the STAR programme.

 The department contributes to postgraduate teaching for educators.
 See our Computer Science education page for courses.